 I am experiencing domestic abuse

 If you are a victim of domestic abuse, call the National Domestic Violence 24 hour helpline on 0808 2000 247.
-Also, read this pdf sanctuary guide (281 KB) for victims of domestic abuse.
+Also, pdf read sanctuary guide for victims of domestic abuse.
+(281 KB)

 Is my home overcrowded?

-Check if your household is classed as overcrowded and find out what your option are, by visiting Shelter.
+Check if your household is classed as overcrowded and find out what your option are, by visiting the Shelter website.

 As a landlord, you have responsibilities and legal duties.
 You are expected to provide living accommodation that is safe and in good condition.
-Read our guidance information and advice below, to keep you up to date with regulations and good practice.
+Read guidance information on GOV.UK and read advice below, to keep you up to date with regulations and good practice.

 I am struggling to afford mortgage repayments

 If you are experiencing financial problems, you must act now.
 Speak to your mortgage lender to see if they can offer any solutions.
-Also contact the National Debtline, who will be able to offer confidential debt advice.
+Contact National Debtline, who will be able to offer confidential debt advice.

 I have pests in my property